core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The protocol described in this document aims at fulfilling the following security objectives:

-* Data replay protection: group request messages or response messages replayed within the security group must be detected.
+* Data replay protection: request messages or response messages replayed within the security group must be detected.

 * Data confidentiality: messages sent within the security group shall be encrypted.